Chicagoland Plumbing Tip#32 Trenchless Sewer Relining Really Works

 5. Municipal water pressure is inadequate.

-The water supply for many towns in the Chicagoland area is dependent on century-old infrastructure.
+The water supply for many towns in the Chicago area is dependent on century-old infrastructure.
 So, while the ideal water pressure for the average home is between 40 and 60 psi, many municipalities deliver substantially less than that.

 If the municipal pressure coming into your home is inadequate, the problem can be resolved by installing a booster pump.
 But first, you must make sure that this is what’s causing the problem.
 The Scottish Plumber can test the water pressure coming into your home using a special pressure gauge and tell you whether a booster pump is a good solution for your specific problem.